Jury finds Washington state liable in Powell boys’ deaths, awards $98M

 TACOMA — A jury found Friday that Washington state officials were partially responsible for the deaths of missing Utah woman Susan Cox Powell’s two sons at the hands of their father, and awarded $98 million to the sons’ estates.

-Josh Powell was a suspect in the presumed killing of his wife in 2009 and living in Pierce County in 2012, when he killed their two young sons Charlie and Braden and himself in an explosive house fire.
+In a case that drew national attention for years, Josh Powell was a suspect in the presumed killing of his wife in 2009.
+He was living in Pierce County in 2012, when he killed their two young sons Charlie and Braden and himself in an explosive house fire.
 The boys were visiting Josh Powell at his home on a supervised visit with a social worker when they were killed; Powell had locked the social worker outside.

 Susan Powell’s parents, Judith and Charles Cox, alleged in a wrongful death lawsuit that Washington’s Department of Social and Health Services did not do enough to keep their 7- and 5-year-old grandsons safe.
-The Coxes were in a custody fight for the boys when Josh Powell killed them; they are seeking tens of millions of dollars.
+The Coxes were in a custody fight for the boys when Josh Powell killed them.

+“Nothing can bring back the boys,” said Charles Cox, in a statement Friday, “but this is the end of a nightmare, and it’s gratifying to hear a jury tell the state they were wrong, and to award a verdict that will force them to change the culture at DHS to make sure this doesn’t happen to other children in the future.”

+The state issued a brief statement: “Today, a Pierce County jury returned a verdict against the Washington State Department of Children, Youth, and Families (DCYF) of $57.5 million for each child in the wrongful death of Charlie and Braden Powell.
+Following the tragic 2012 murder-suicide of Josh Powell and his two sons, Charlie and Braden DCYF plans to review the jury’s decision and determine next steps.”

 The trial started in Pierce County Superior Court in February and was interrupted by the COVID-19 pandemic.
 Jurors had begun deliberating Thursday.